jl4282/csci-ua.0480-spring2016-010/slides/15/mongoose.markdown

 <section markdown="block">
 ## Finding Then Updating Take Two

+But of course... we can _actually_ use push in an update query.
+In this case, we're using __findOneAndUpdate__ to do the find and update all at once!

 <pre><code data-trim contenteditable>
 // find one and update it; maybe better than previous?